25 Nov Acupuncture for Intellectual Disabilities

 - Inattention, hyperactivity and impulsivity

-Although no cure is currently available for these conditions, Chinese Medicine and Acupuncture can help significantly to improve their signs and symptoms.
+Although no cure is currently available for these conditions, Chinese Medicine and Chinese Remedial Massage can help significantly to improve their signs and symptoms.
 It is important to recognize that all individuals with intellectual disabilities are capable of learning and have the ability to live a fulfilling, happy life.
 There are an increasing amount of reports and studies showing that Acupuncture and Chinese Remedial Massage have been successful as an intervention to improve the quality of life for children with ASD, ADHD and other intellectual disabilities.

 How does Acupuncture and Chinese Remedial Massage help Children with ASD, ADHD and other intellectual disabilities?